What to plant in October for blooms and veg in the coming year

 Here's what to plant in October including biennials, verbascums and hardy annuals

 Autumn is the perfect time for planting, with moisture and warmth in the soil to promote root growth.
-Head gardener Benjamin Pope is here to make sure your garden looks great all year round.
-Below are his choices for things you can plant in the garden in October from vegetables to flowers including hardy annuals and sweet peas.
+Head gardener Benjamin Pope and chef and horticulturist Aaron Bertelsen are here to make sure your garden looks great all year round.
+Below are their choices for things you can plant in the garden in October from vegetables to flowers including hardy annuals and sweet peas.

 Don't miss our suggestions of the best flowers in October, what gardens to visit and the gardening jobs for the month.